-The Prevent Cancer Foundation® is the only U.S.-based nonprofit organization solely dedicated to cancer prevention and early detection.
+The Prevent Cancer Foundation° is the only U.S.-based nonprofit organization solely dedicated to cancer prevention and early detection.
 Our mission is empowering people to stay ahead of cancer through prevention and early detection.
 Our vision is a world where cancer is preventable, detectable and beatable for all.
-The Foundation funds important research grants and fellowships at some of the most prestigious academic institutions and medical cancer centers across the U.S.
+The Foundation funds important research grants and fellowships at a broad range of academic institutions and cancer centers across the U.S., including both well-established and rising institutions advancing cancer research.

-The goal of the Prevent Cancer Foundation's research program is to identify and fund innovative projects with the potential to make substantial contributions to cancer prevention and early detection.
+The goal of the Prevent Cancer Foundation's research program is to identify and to provide funding for innovative projects with the potential to make substantial contributions to cancer prevention or early detection.
 By funding the most promising research, including fellowship projects led by early career scientists, we contribute to important advances in cancer prevention and early detection.